Skip to main content

 Watering

 The dogs are on a water schedule to help establish a reliable relieving pattern.
-This also ensures that a dog does not drink extreme amounts of water at any one time.
+This practice ensures that a dog does not drink excess amounts of water at any one time.
 You will be offering approximately 3 cups of water at each scheduled interval.
 In the summer months, you may need to offer slightly more to adjust for the warmer weather.
-Always empty any unused water after the offering and rinse the pan.
+Empty any unused water after the offering and rinse the pan.
 Your dog may only lap at the water a few times a day, or the dog might drink with gusto.
 Only offer the allotted amount, no more.
-Please alert your instructors if your dog drinks all the water at every scheduled watering time.
+Please alert the instructional staff if your dog drinks all the water at every scheduled watering time.
 We may need to adjust the amount, depending on your dog’s needs.

 Class Watering Schedule